Hidden Lake (Connecticut): Hidden Lake Association

 In 1937, the Hidden Lake Association was incorporated.
 Its mission was to “provide for the improvements of the land in said territory and for the health, comfort, protection, and convenience of the inhabitants."

 Lewis deeded all the village streets, beaches, and the lake itself to the organization.

 Original deeds noted that village residents had the right to use the lake for boating, bathing, fishing, and recreational purposes.
 The Association also set strict building regulations in terms of cottage locations, roofs, and siding materials.
 Association dues were originally $5 for a house and $2 for a lot annually.
 The village had no electricity until 1939–40.
 Prior to then, many homes used car storage batteries that were charged by car generators or wind chargers.

-Current Status
+Current status

 After World War II, many cottages in the village were converted to year-round residences.
 The clubhouse was eventually leveled and a private home was built on the site.

 Today, fewer than 5% of the dwellings are seasonal homes.
 Residents range from young families to retirees who enjoy ice skating and ice fishing in the winter and swimming and boating in the summer.

 The Hidden Lake Association is responsible for the paving, maintenance and plowing of village roads; and the upkeep and protection of the lake and the dam.
 The board. composed of Association, meets monthly.
-Only Association members can used the recreational facilities of the lake.
+Only Association members can use the recreational facilities of the lake.
 Residents now pay taxes to the Lake Association and to the Town of Haddam.